bitshares/bitshares-ui/README.md

 While waiting for the public testnet you may want to run a local chain, to do so add the following to your config.ini in ./witness_node_data_dir :

 ```
+# Endpoint for websocket RPC to listen on
+rpc-endpoint = 127.0.0.1:8090

 # Enable block production, even if the chain is stale.
 enable-stale-production = true